Exploring Decentralized Exchange (DEX): The Future of Peer-to-Peer Cryptocurrency Trading

 How Does a DEX Work?

-Underlying Technology and Processes of DEX
+Underlying Technology And Processes of DEX

-At the heart of a DEX lies a blockchain development services, or distributed ledger system, such as Ethereum.
+At the heart of a DEX lies a blockchain development services, or distributed ledger system, such as Ethereum Blockchain.
 Smart contracts are pivotal components of DEX functionality.
 Smart contracts are self-executing code that automatically executes transactions when predefined conditions are met.
 In the context of a DEX, these contracts regulate the processes of trading and fund management.

 • Liquidity Pools: In DEXs, users do not directly trade with one another.
 Instead, they trade against liquidity pools.
 Users contribute to these pools by depositing pairs of tokens they wish to trade.
 The ratio of tokens determines the price.